QUBO & Ising ModelsΒΆ

 print(qubo_model)Since the problem is relatively small (11 variables, combinations), we can afford to enumerate all the solutions.

-# Here we solve the optimization problem with GLPK
+# Here we solve the optimization problem by exact enumeration.

 set_optimizer(qubo_model, ExactSampler.Optimizer)